ThomasBassa/steam-news/README.md

 # Steam News Feed Generator

 ## Motivations
-Steam provides a set of news feeds at http://store.steampowered.com/news/ .
+Steam provides a set of news feeds at http://store.steampowered.com/news/ for information about the games they sell.
 If you're signed in, they even customize the entires to only your games at http://store.steampowered.com/news/?feed=mygames but this is not accessible outside of Steam short of web scraping.